av-crypto-security/cloud-infrastructure/security/vpn/ipsec-strongswan/README.md

 - Network isolation behind VPN gateways

 ## Scope and limitations
-- This is a minimal functional lab
+- This is a minimal functional implementation
 - No BGP, no HA, no failover
 - Intended for learning and validation, not production use